Chen Zhu: Honors and awards

 Chen is an Academician of the Chinese Academy of Sciences, foreign associate of the United States National Academy of Sciences, foreign member of the US Institute of Medicine, foreign member of the French Academy of Sciences, and a member of The World Academy of Sciences (TWAS).
 Chen is also a Member of the European Academy of Arts, Sciences and Humanities.
 He was elected an Honorary Fellows of the UK Academy of Medical Sciences in 2008.

 Chen was awarded the State Scientific and Technological Award by the Chinese government and the "Prix de l'Qise" by "La Ligue Nationale contre le Cancer" of France (he is the first non-French winner).

 In 2002, Chen received the Legion of Honour from French Government.
 In 2005, Chen was given an honorary doctor of science by the University of Hong Kong.

-In 2010, Chen was awarded an honorary degree (Doctor of the University) by the University of York, England, at a ceremony in Beijing.
+In 2010, Chen was awarded an honorary degree (Doctor of the university) by the University of York, England, at a ceremony in Beijing.

 In 2012, Chen was awarded the 7th Annual Szent-Györgyi Prize for Progress in Cancer Research by the National Foundation for Cancer Research.
 He was elected as a Fellow of the Royal Society in 2013.

-In 2018, Chen was awarded the Sjöberg Prize by the Royal Swedish Academy of Sciences “for the clarification of molecular mechanisms and the development of a revolutionary treatment for acute promyelocytic leukaemia”.
+In 2018, Chen was awarded the Sjöberg Prize by the Royal Swedish Academy of Sciences "for the clarification of molecular mechanisms and the development of a revolutionary treatment for acute promyelocytic leukaemia".
 He shared the prize and the prize amount of one million US dollars with cancer researchers Anne Dejean and Hugues de Thé.

+In 2026 he received the Shaw Prize in Life Sciences jointly with Anne Dejean and Hugues de Thé.

 U.S. sanctions

 On December 8, 2020, Chen Zhu, together with all 13 other vice chairpersons of the National People's Congress of China was designated by US Department of State as connected with the National Security Law (NSL), pursuant to Executive Order (E.O.)
-13936, “The President’s Executive Order on Hong Kong Normalization”, and added to OFAC's SDN List.
+13936, "The President's Executive Order on Hong Kong Normalization", and added to OFAC's SDN List.